Tax has become a reputation issue.

 Reporting is set to happen quarterly.

-If the taxpayer develops the arrangement in-house, or is advised by a non-EU adviser, or if legal professional applies, the taxpayer must notify the tax authorities directly.
+If the taxpayer develops the arrangement in-house, or is advised by a non-EU adviser, or if legal professional privilege applies, the taxpayer must notify the tax authorities directly.

 What about Luxembourg?